rubigdata-dockerhub/hadoop-dockerfile/BUILD.md

 reduce build time when we need to make changes to an intermediate level.

+### Password

+We want to enable users of the containers to become root so they can install new software.
+This uses a `secret` initialized as follows:

+    echo mypassword | podman secret create rubigdatapass -

+The password is provided to `podman` using the `--secret` flag as follows:

+    --secret=rubigdatapass,type=env,target=PASS

 ### Base

 The `base` image takes care of base utilities and environment